Wong-Kai-Xian/CVE_Threat_Intelligence_Toolkit/README.md

 The system maps each KB to its respective OS version, ensuring that CVE coverage is analyzed in the correct platform context.

 ### Patch & OS Relationship

+Patches are closely tied to both the vulnerabilities (CVEs) they address and the OS versions they are released for.
+The relationships are structured as follows:

+- Each patch node connects to one or more CVEs that it resolves in a specific release cycle (typically monthly).
+- Each patch is associated with an OS group, representing the target Windows version or edition (e.g., Windows 10 1607, 21H2, or Server 2016).
-- A single CVE may be resolved by multiple KB patches, depending on the Windows OS family or version.
-For example, Windows 10 1607 and Windows 10 22H2 may receive different KB numbers to fix the same CVE.
+- A single CVE may be linked to multiple patches because different OS versions require different updates to fix the same vulnerability.
+- A single patch may address multiple CVEs when a cumulative update fixes several security issues at once.
 - Patch supercedence refers to the process where newer KB patches replace older ones.

 The tool builds and visualizes a supercedence chain, helping analysts see the latest applicable patch for a system, and how updates evolve over time.

 ![Patch Relationshiip](./img/PatchRelationship.png)